RuthwikReddy75/Find_Jobs_and_Jobseekers/Find_Jobs_And_Jobseekers/README.md

 # Find_jobs_And_Jobseekers
-A Job Application Portal built using MERN Stack during DASS course 2021.
+A Job Application Portal built using MERN Stack .
 More details about the app can be found in the assignment pdf.

 # Setup
 1. You need to have mongo database created to get this app running.
 You can create it on [atlas](https://www.mongodb.com/cloud/atlas/signup)